 1794: The following image shows the 1839 survey of the property Peter Troutman warranted in 1794:

 1794: The following image is a from the W.P.A. warrant survey map of Southampton Township, Somerset County, PA.
 It shows the location of the Peter Troutman property in the far northeastern corner of Southampton Township that was warranted in 1794 and surveyed in 1839.
-It also shows the location of property of the gunsmith Adam Lepley.
-North is to the right.
 Most of the boundary of Peter Troutman's property survives today as a current property boundary, however the eastern edge of the property is actually in Bedford County.

 1800: "...that part of Bedford County in Londonderry township, lying westward of a line to begin on the top of the Little Allegheny mountain, where the Maryland line crosses the same, thence running along said mountain a northerly direction to where the mountain breaks, thence a straight line to the breast works..." was annexed to Somerset County by an act that passed on March 1, 1800.
 The 1800 Londonderry Township taxable list shows that Peter Troutman was then living in Londonderry Township, Bedford County.

 1800: Peter Troutman also appears on the Rockland Township assessment list.
-Rockland Township seems to have been a name they toyed with using for what would soon be or include Southampton Township.
+Rockland Township seems to have been a name that Somerset County officials toyed with using for what would soon be or include Southampton Township.

 1800: Benjamin Troutman's father Peter Trautman appears in the 1800 federal census for Londonderry Township, Somerset County with one free white male (FWM) aged 0-10, one FWM aged 10 to 16, one FWM aged 16-26, one FWM aged 45 & up, three free white females (FWF) aged 0-10, two FWF aged 16 to 26, and one FWF aged 26 to 45.
 The only other Trautman head of household in the township is William.